Belsize Park: Victorian era

+Modern era

 After World War I, the construction of blocks of flats began, and now a great many of the larger houses are also converted into flats.
-In World War II, a large underground air-raid shelter was built here and its entrance can still be seen near the tube station at Downside Crescent.
+In World War II, a large underground air-raid shelter was built here, and its entrance can still be seen near the tube station at Downside Crescent.
 The area on Haverstock Hill north of Belsize Park Underground station up to Hampstead Town Hall and including part of a primary school near the Royal Free Hospital was heavily bombed.
 When the area was rebuilt, the opportunity was taken to widen the pavement and build further back from the road.

-This is not an advertising poster for Foxtons.

 Cultural references

 The lyrics of the international chart hit "Kayleigh" by rock band Marillion in 1985 include the line "loving on the floor in Belsize Park".
 It is also in the short film Les Bicyclettes de Belsize (although mainly filmed in Hampstead Village), of which the title song was covered by Mireille Mathieu, Engelbert Humperdinck, and others.
 Belsize Park is also referenced on Sleeper's 1995 debut album Smart in the song "Lady Love Your Countryside" with the lyrics "And we could spend our lives puking in Belsize Park".
-Cozy Powell's 1974 single "Na Na Na" suggests that "You're a wizard of Wembley Central, You're the J. S. Bach of Belsize park".
+Cozy Powell's 1974 single "Na Na Na" suggests that "You're a wizard of Wembley Central, You're the J. S. Bach of Belsize Park".

 The Belsize Park London Underground station features in the song "Paradise" by Coldplay, where in the video, the elephant can be seen taking a train from the station.

 The Camden Town Group artist Robert Polhill Bevan and his wife Stanislawa de Karlowska lived at 14 Adamson Road from 1900 to 1925.

 Kirsty MacColl's 2000 song "England 2 Colombia 0" features the line, "we went to a pub in Belsize Park and cheered on England as the skies grew dark..."

-It is also the place of residence for the Jewish community targeted by Hitler during the Second World War in the novel The Morning Gift.
+It is also the place of residence for the Jewish community targeted by Hitler in the 1930s in the novel The Morning Gift.